jimitiwari6-hub/Skill-match/README.md

 🎯 Purpose
-The goal of Skill Match is to help users understand:
+The goal of GapVice is to help users understand:
 * Which career roles suit them best
 * What skills they are missing
 * How they can improve to reach their target job